 Keep in mind that the IRS could shut down this program at any time.
 If you’re thinking about using the VDP to wipe your slate clean, don’t wait!
 Speak to our experienced tax attorneys today.

-Who can enter the IRS Voluntary Disclosure Program?
+Who Qualifies for the IRS Voluntary Disclosure Program?

 - Have neglected to file past tax returns

 - Have failed to accurately report foreign bank accounts, foreign assets, or cryptocurrency transactions

 - Have filed inaccurate tax returns in the past for other reasons

 The VDP is all about being proactive.
 If you wait until the IRS reaches out, you’re already too late.